 - Paper copies of data or personal information should not be taken off the school site, unless the Data Controller has provided permission to do so (such as the need for emergency information during educational visits).
 If there is no other way to avoid taking a paper copy of data off the school site, the information should not be on view in public places, or left unattended under any circumstances. - Unwanted paper copies of data, sensitive information or pupil files should be shredded.
 This also applies to handwritten notes if the notes reference any other staff member or pupil by name. - Care must be taken to ensure that printouts of any personal or sensitive information are not left in printer trays or photocopiers. - If information is being viewed on a PC, staff must ensure that the window and documents are properly shut down before leaving the computer unattended.
-Sensitive information should not be viewed on public computers. - If it is necessary to transport data away from the school, it should be saved within the individual's school Microsoft 365 OneDrive account.
-Computers will also be encrypted if it viable to do so.
-The data should not be transferred from computers or OnDrive onto any public computers.
-Work should be edited and saved within the school Microsoft 365 account or authorised computers only.
-USB drives are not considered acceptable at Rowan Gate Primary School.
+Sensitive information should not be viewed on public computers. - The availability of Microsoft 365 and One Drive negates the necessity of transporting paper copies of sensistive information.
+However, if it is necessary to transport data away from the school, it should be downloaded onto a password protected USB stick or computer.
+Computers will also be encrypted if it is viable to do so.
+The data should not be transferred from computers or USB onto any public computers.
+Work should be edited from the USB, and saved onto the USB or authorised computers only.